tolauwae/cv/resume.typ

     === Work experience
 ], [
     // todo add duration to experience
-    #experience("Ghent University", "PhD Researcher: Programming Languages", 2021, "present", "Research into debugging and testing tools with a strong formal foundation.", duration: "4 years")
+    #experience("Ghent University", "PhD Researcher: Programming Languages", 2021, 2025, "Research into debugging and testing tools with a strong formal foundation.", duration: "4 years")

-    #experience("Ghent University",  "Teaching Assistant", 2021, "present",
+    #experience("Ghent University",  "Teaching Assistant", 2021, 2025,
         [
-        Supervising the tutorials and projects, and assisting oral exams for the courses: #text(style: "italic", "Fundamenten van programmeertalen"), and #text(style:"italic", "Logisch programmeren"). \ Counseling master students, and jury member for master dissertations.
+        Supervising the tutorials and projects, and assisting oral exams for the courses: #text(style: "italic", "Fundamenten van programmeertalen"), and #text(style:"italic", "Logisch programmeren"). \ Coaching master students, and jury member for master dissertations.
     ], duration: "4 years")

-    //#experience("Creative Therapy (startup)", "Embedded Software Developer (Internship)", "July", "August 2020", "Researching WebUSB technology and developing a USB gadget driver in Linux for WebUSB communication between the online platform and the hardware.")
+    #experience("Creative Therapy (startup)", "Embedded Software Developer (Internship)", "July", "August 2020", "Researching WebUSB technology and developing a USB gadget driver in Linux for WebUSB communication between the online platform and the hardware.")

     //#experience("Digipolis", "Software Developer", 2017, 2018, [Student job over two summers:
     //    - Designing and developing chatbots using Linked Open Data for the #text(style: "italic", "Gentse Feesten"), for the city council of Ghent, and for tourism Ghent.